 Are you a fan of the Giro d’Italia or would you prefer to do your own “tour of Italy”?
 Either way, the Giro d’Italia has always something to offer and we have decided to gift you with a themed vocabulary section!

 The Giro d’Italia is one of the three Grand Tours, along with the Tour de France and the Vuelta a España.
-This year, the race takes place entirely in Italy, but in the past 103 editions the Corsa Rosa (‘pink race’) also held stages in other nations, including France (1998), Israel (2018).
-The country originally chosen for last year’s Grande Partenza (‘big start’) was Hungary; however, the international stages were cancelled and the race was postponed to October for safety reasons.
-This three weeks’ trip, from Turin to Milan for the current edition, brings both riders and viewers around Italy.
+The 105th edition of the Giro d’Italia started on Friday, May 6, in Budapest, Hungary and ends on Sunday, May 29 in Verona.
+This three-week tour brings both riders and viewers all around Italy.
 And that’s one of the reasons why the Giro is so fascinating, now more than ever.
-Another attraction is doubtlessly represented by the variety of Italy’s terrain, which poses different challenges to different riders.
-In short, we love it because of the exciting competition and the enchanting and ever-changing landscape at once.
+Another attraction is the variety of Italy’s terrain, which undoubtedly poses different challenges to different riders.
+In short, we love it because of the exciting competition and the enchanting and ever-changing landscape, happening all at once.

 The origins of the Giro d’Italia and the pink jersey